Join Us & Get Wine 101 Course 75% Off

 Try red wines from Tuscany as well as a sweet wine called Vin Santo.

-For white wines in this region, keep in mind that Trebbiano is Italy’s most produced white grape and Vermentino has quite a few taste similarities to Sauvignon Blanc.
+For white wines in this region, keep in mind that Trebbiano is Italy’s most produced white grape, and Vermentino has quite a few taste similarities to Sauvignon Blanc.

 3. Piedmont (~11% DOC production)